Paul Chan Mo-po: Made in China

 In December 2022, after the WTO ruled against the United States' requirement that products labelled "Made in Hong Kong" be instead labelled as "Made in China," Chan said the WTO ruling was necessary as a matter of principle.

 Middle East

 In January 2023, Chan traveled to Switzerland and began pitching Middle Eastern countries for investment in Hong Kong; Chan said there were "information gaps and perception issues" with Hong Kong.

 Microelectronics Research and Development Institute

 In February 2023, Chan announced that the government would fund the Microelectronics Research and Development Institute in Yuen Long, to become a "leading organisation for supporting microelectronics development in the Asia-Pacific region."

+Happy Hong Kong

+In April 2023, Chan announced the "Happy Hong Kong" program, and when asked about the effectiveness of the campaign, said it would be "pretty difficult to have a very well-defined numeric criteria to be established."
+Lawmaker Doreen Kong questioned the effectiveness of the campaign on helping the city's economy.

+In September 2023, a survey found that the happiness level of Hongkongers had dropped to a 10-year low.

+Future Fund

+The government's "Future Fund" was established in 2016, to which journalist Gwyneth Ho said "In 2020, Financial Secretary Paul Chan began using the Future Fund... first to inject money into Cathay Pacific... it was supposed to be untouched for 10 years."

+Strategic enterprises

+In October 2023, Chan announced that 30 "strategic enterprises" would set up or expand their business in the city; local media reported that some of those companies had already long been established in Hong Kong, such as Lenovo and JD, which were publicly listed in the city's stock exchange.

 Current positions

 Chan is the managing director of Paul Chan & Partners, Hong Kong Limited.
 He also serves as independent non-executive director for several Hong Kong listed companies.

 On 3 July 2020, the Chinese official media, Xinhua news agent, stated that the Committee for Safeguarding National Security of the Hong Kong Special Administrative Region was formally established.
 There were 10 members of the committee.
 As the Financial Secretary of Hong Kong, Chan was a member of the committee.